jessecusack/spmlib/README.rst

 spmlib
 ======
 Python tools for handling data from Dimitris Menemenlis' 1/48 degree global numerical ocean simulation for the Samoan Passage region (Box 12).
+See example usage in [notebooks](notebooks/).

 Modules
 -------

 * data: Tools for reading binary model data files into an `xarray  <http://xarray.pydata.org/en/stable/>`_ `Dataset <http://xarray.pydata.org/en/stable/data-structures.html#dataset>`_.

-* plt: Tools for plotting and extracting data (latter should be moved to its own submodule I guess)
+* plt: Tools for plotting and extracting data (the latter should be moved to its own submodule I guess...)

 Installation
 ------------